MathisFederico/LearnRL/README.rst

 Features
 --------

-- Build highly configurable classic reinforcement learning agents in few lines of code
+- Build highly configurable classic reinforcement learning agents in few lines of code.
-- Train your Agents on any Gym environments
+- Train your Agents on any Gym environments.
-- Use this API to create your own agents and environments (even multiplayer!) with great compatibility
+- Use this API to create your own agents and environments (even multiplayer!) with great compatibility.

 Installation
 ------------